bayfrontmedia/veil/README.md

 Currently, Veil uses [Tiny Html Minifier](https://github.com/pfaciana/tiny-html-minifier) for this method.

 **NOTE:** In some cases, HTML may not minify correctly, so use with caution.
-It is recommended you test this with your HTML/templates before using in production.
+It is recommended you test this with your HTML and views before using in production.

 **Parameters:**